WorkAroundOnline/i9s/create-react-app/README.md

 # Create React App Interview

-**If you view this material prior to the interview, you won't be eligible for the interview, if you're interviewing at WorkAround stop reading!**
+**If you view this material prior to the interview, you won't be eligible for the interview, if you're interviewing at WorkAround min the near future stop reading!**

 This interview assesses your ability to work and learn modern web technologies in the React stack.